CloudSecurityAlliance/continuous-audit-metrics/README.md

 #### 1. With a GitHub issue

-Second, if you are not comfortable with YAML or pull-request, you can also propose a metric by simply creating an issue here on GitHub.
+First, if you are not comfortable with YAML or pull-request, you can also propose a metric by simply creating an issue here on GitHub.
 As a minimum, your proposal should contain the following fields:

 - Metric Description
 - Expression